NH-How-to-Make-a-Sale-to-a-Medicare-Advantage-Client-Hospital-Indemnity-Plans

 Then, once they see the gaps in their coverage, you can show them how an HIP can cover them for those out of pocket expenses.

-Finally, we recommend offering 3 quotes.
-If you do any more than 3, the client will become indecisive.
-With Sentinel’s HIP, they make it easy, because there’s 3 benefit levels – Standard, Plus, and Enhanced.
+Finally, we recommend offering three quotes.
+If you do any more than three, the client may become indecisive.

 You can also vet your client before providing quotes to see if any of the riders would be of interest to them.